nikhilsath/crossbook/README.md

 * **Automatic Dashboard Widget Placement:** New widgets are inserted at the next available row in the grid without specifying `row_start`.
 * **Dashboard Charts:** Pie, bar and line chart widgets rely on Flowbite Charts.
 The library is loaded only on the dashboard view.
 The repo ships a placeholder `flowbite-charts.min.js`; download the real library for production use.
+* **Flowbite UI Components:** Dropdowns and tabs use [Flowbite](https://github.com/themesberg/flowbite), an MIT-licensed library that permits commercial use.
 * **Table Widget:** Displays simple tabular data such as base table record counts.
 * **Select Value Counts:** Table widget option that shows counts of each choice for a select or multi-select field.
 * **Top/Bottom Numeric:** Table widget listing records with the highest or lowest values for a numeric field.